-To guarantee the well-being of your baby, look for physical development milestones like lifting their head and sitting independently by six months.
-Healthy sleep patterns are essential, with newborns sleeping 14-17 hours daily and establishing routines by three to four months.
-Babies show positivity through smiling and seeking comfort, important for emotional regulation.
-Their feeding habits should follow a schedule and good latch technique.
-Engaging in interactive play builds motor skills and social understanding.
-Developing secure attachments with caregivers and appropriate social interactions also play significant roles.
-Observing these signs safeguards your baby's overall health and development.
+To ensure your baby’s well-being, it is important to monitor physical development milestones such as lifting their head and sitting independently by the age of six months.
+Healthy sleep patterns are crucial, with newborns needing 14-17 hours of sleep per day and establishing routines by three to four months.
+Babies express positivity through smiling and seeking comfort, which is important for emotional regulation.
+Their feeding habits should be consistent and include a good latch technique.
+Engaging in interactive play helps build motor skills and social understanding.
+Developing secure attachments with caregivers and engaging in appropriate social interactions also play significant roles in your baby’s development.
+By observing these signs, you can help safeguard your baby’s overall health and growth.

 Key Takeaways